 Mrs. C says: It’s time to turn thoughts to Christmas wrapping paper, bags and tags.
 Select a colour scheme to best complement your décor and tree decorations and don’t be tempted to veer from it.
 I’m usually somewhat spoilt for choice, mind you.
 Make sure you throw in a couple of rolls of Sellotape, too – the hand dispenser ones work a treat.
 Of course, we want to support our local high streets as well, so please think of buying from smaller, independent stores as well.

 Now, today could be an ideal time for some decluttering.
 You may need to make space for the storage of extra gifts, food and drinks and in preparation for your home becoming a winter wonderland of delightful decorations.
 There are charity shops galore that would welcome your pre-loved goods for onward sale.
 And what about those surplus toys?
 Sort out now, ready for the Santa-driven influx to come.
 You might like to employ a rather lovely idea on our New Traditions page involving the process of leaving old toys for new on Christmas Day.

 Ed Elf: Toys just want to be played with, not abandoned or thrown away.
 You only have to watch “Toy Story” to know that for certain.

-- De-clutter your cupboards and closets and take surplus goods to charity shops or recycling plants.
-View our New Traditions page for added help.
+- Declutter your cupboards and closets and take surplus goods to charity shops or recycling plants when the time is right.